 Know Before You Go

 The Lewis Spring House is located in a neighborhood off of N. Monroe St./US 27, just north of Exit 199 on Interstate 10 in Tallahassee.
-The house is open for public tours on the second Sunday of every month and costs $15 per person.
-Personal tours are also available by appointment and require a $50 reservation donation, and an additional $25 for each person in a group.
-Parking is on the street in front of the house and can get crowded due to limited availability.
+The house is open for Personal tours by appointment and require a $50 reservation donation, and an additional $25 for each person in a group.
+Parking is on the street or on the driveway.

 The Spring House Institute is a nonprofit whose goal is to restore the home, complete the original design, and maintain it as a public center for the arts, democracy, and education.
 It is looking for public assistance in the form of donations as well as volunteers who wish to be more actively involved in the home's preservation.
 Those interested can contact the institute to participate in a work day on the property every fourth Saturday of the month.